-When I was in my early 20’s and put on a few pounds, I knew that it was a pattern I did not want to continue.
-I wasn’t married, didn’t have children, I was young, and there really was no reason for the weight gain except that I was being lazy about my eating habits.
+Is it time to ditch the scale?
+I’m thinking about it.
+But in years past I wouldn’t have given it a thought.
+When I was in my early 20’s and put on a few pounds, I didn’t want to let it become a pattern.
+I wasn’t married, didn’t have children, was young, and there really was no reason for the weight gain except that I was being lazy about my eating habits.

 Losing a minimum of 5 pounds was not an option.
 So I got busy, went to an exercise facility (they were just coming into existence in my town at the time), was careful about what I ate, and the pounds came off.
 Done and done

 But now that I’m in my 60’s it’s a whole new world,

 Being conscious of what I weigh has always been pretty high on my priority list.
 Bottom line, I don’t want to go out and buy a bunch of new clothes!
 So I’ve always stepped on the scale regularly, watched the diet and for the past 35 years have worked out regularly.

 So, to ditch the scale is kind of a big deal to me.
 It’s been on my mind, though, as I think I’ve been addicted to the process in the past, almost like a measurement of my success or failure with my fitness and health.
 I know…theres something wrong with that thinking!

 Let’s look at some of the reasons that we decide to step on the scale.Is it time to ditch the scale?
 Thoughts on weight gain and aging Click To Tweet

 Ditch the Scale: Why Do We Weigh?